Maple T.A. Maple-Graded Question

 Replace this text with hint 3.

-A question can display feedback when a student provides an incorrect response.
+A question can display feedback when the student provides an incorrect response.
 The feedback can contain text, 2-D Math, and algorithmic variables.
 The feedback can also refer to `$RESPONSE` (the student response) and `$ANSWER` (the correct answer).
 Adding feedback to the question is optional.

 In the following text region, enter feedback to an incorrect response.